 It wouldn’t be a trip to the USA without a visit to a classic diner, and the West Side Diner is about as classic as they get.
 This prefabricated diner car is considered Streamline Art Deco in character with its signature stainless steel, porcelain-enameled, and ribbed glass block elements.

-The West Side Diner was actually the first in Providence to be individually listed on the National Register of Historic Places, and has undergone a meticulous restoration with the assistance of the Providence Revolving Fund, the Rhode Island Historic & Heritage Commission and the National Park Service
+The West Side Diner was the first in Providence to be individually listed on the National Register of Historic Places and has undergone a meticulous restoration with the assistance of the Providence Revolving Fund, the Rhode Island Historical & Heritage Commission and the National Park Service

 Monday is always their GAYME Night, where funds raised go to Rhode Island Pride – and a great way to start your weekend out.

 This ‘wall of separation’ inspired the founders of the United States, who later incorporated it into the U.S. Constitution and Bill of Rights.
-This condemnation of the orthodoxy of New England Puritanism and devotion to protecting individual “liberty of conscience” has left a tangible legacy today and as we said Providence is the gayest state capital we have ever visited – only rivaled by Austin, Texas.
+This condemnation of the orthodoxy of New England Puritanism and devotion to protecting individual “liberty of conscience” has left a tangible legacy today.
+As we said, Providence is the gayest state capital we have ever visited – only rivaled by Austin, Texas.
 On their State House, they even have engraved his commandment: “… to hold forth a Lively Experiment that a most flourishing civil state may stand and be best maintained with full liberty in religious concernments.”

 Gay Providence is weird, cool, wonderfully queer and welcoming to everyone with open arms…

-The hot wiener a.k.a the New York System wiener is a staple of the Rhode Island food culture largely sold through “New York System” restaurants… Yes, there might be a glut of high-end dining here and a lack of recognizable fast-food chains – but that doesn’t mean Providence doesn’t have its own go-to for high-calorie food on the go.
+The hot wiener, a.k.a the New York System wiener, is a staple of the Rhode Island food culture primarily sold through “New York System” restaurants… Yes, there might be a glut of high-end dining here and a lack of recognizable fast-food chains – but that doesn’t mean Providence doesn’t have its own go-to for high-calorie food on the go.

-The traditional RI wiener is made with a small of beef, veal and pork hot dog with a slightly different taste than a traditional beef hot dog.
+The traditional RI wiener is made with a small beef, veal, and pork hot dog with a slightly different taste than a regular beef hot dog.
 It is also served differently – still in a steamed bun, but always include celery salt and commonly with cumin, paprika, chili powder, and allspice.